-Veterans Day in 2020: quiet parades, somber virtual events
+Veterans Day in 2020: Quiet Parades, Somber Virtual Events

 All told, the coronavirus has taken almost a quarter-million lives in the U.S., or about four times the number of American military deaths in Vietnam.

-The Holyoke Soldiers' Home has barred all visitors for two weeks after a staff member tested positive in late October.
-It planned to honor veterans throughout the day with gifts, treats, music and a virtual ceremony.
+The Holyoke Soldiers’ Home has barred all visitors for two weeks after a staff member tested positive in late October.
+It honored the veterans throughout the day with gifts, treats, music and a virtual ceremony.

+Officials also remembered those who died at the home in western Massachusetts.
+“Those veterans that we lost will not be forgotten, and we’ll be sure to use their memory that a tragedy like that won’t happen again,” said state Rep. Aaron Vega.

 In Idaho, 33 residents of the state veterans home in Boise have tested positive, including nine on Tuesday, said home administrator Rick Holloway.
 Six have died, and four are hospitalized.